cmoffroad/osm-guidelines/README.md

 If you are not sure if it's a path or a road, do not add it, or tag it as [fixme=survey](https://wiki.openstreetmap.org/wiki/Key:fixme)

 ## Minor Roads

-### Always add a surface tag:

-When adding a new road, or modifying an existing one, please make sure to always include a [surface](https://wiki.openstreetmap.org/wiki/Key:surface) tag when known.
-This is to ensure routers don't redirect normal traffic through off-road conditions.

-> Many dirt roads have been wrongly tagged as `highway=track` without surface for third-party rendering purposes.
-When their classification change, the surface information is lost.

-- If the road qualifies for multiple surface classification, it may need to be split into separate segments.
-Follow [Splitting Road Segments](#splitting-road-segments) below to find out.
-- if you do not remember the exact surface or if the road surface may change frequently, use simply [surface=unpaved](https://wiki.openstreetmap.org/wiki/Tag:surface=unpaved) or [surface=paved](https://wiki.openstreetmap.org/wiki/Tag:surface=paved)
-- when adding roads based on satellite imagery, leave it untagged if the surface category is not clearly visible, so other mappers can survey it later.

 ### Choose the right minor road classification: